Last Updated: December 13, 2016

-In 1966, the iconic record label and greatest catalogue of jazz recordings of all time, Blue Note Records Inc, was sold to the giant Liberty Records Inc. and in a short space of time, “Blue Note Records, a Division of Liberty Records Inc” was born.
+In 1966, the iconic record label and greatest catalogue of jazz recordings of all time, Blue Note Records Inc, was sold to the giant Liberty Records Inc. and in a short space of time, “Blue Note Records, a Division of Liberty Records Inc” was born. .
 BN 4250 Horace Silver’s The Jody Grind was the last official original Blue Note release, though many lower catalogue numbers went on to be released later.

 A backlog of around forty Blue Note titles, mostly recorded in 1965 and a few earlier, had been prepared and were awaiting release prior to the sale.
-Those recordings, mastered (mostly by van Gelder) and previously allocated a chronological Blue Note catalogue number, included important titles by Art Blakey, Wayne Shorter, Bobby Hutcherson, Joe Henderson and others.
-Many of these were then released for the first time by Liberty with already printed Blue Note NY address labels and covers, those mastered by van Gelder the stamp, but all without the telltale ”ear”.
-On the cusp of the change, the mono edition of some titles was released with “ear” by Blue Note, and the stereo edition a few months later, without the “ear” by Liberty.
+Those recordings, mastered by van Gelder and allocated a chronological Blue Note catalogue numbers (Full listing here) included important titles by Art Blakey, Wayne Shorter, Bobby Hutcherson, Joe Henderson and others.
+These were released for the first time by Liberty in 1966.
+All-Disc took delivery of labels and covers printed earlier, bearing the earlier Blue Note addresses.
+Recordings mastered by Van Gelder bear his stamp in the run-out, from the original metal, but the Plastylite ear, which was applied during pressing, disappeared.

 Blue Note re-issues by Liberty

 Liberty set about leveraging the Blue Note back catalogue, re-issuing popular earlier titles.
 Of importance to the collector, Liberty first used up any old stock of labels and covers, including even 767 Lexington Ave and 47 West 63rd St addresses.
 Hence these reissues appear “original” in every respect, including van Gelder master stamp, except for the missing “ear”.